 - Schedule an appointment with the Director of Learning Support & Disability Services either by calling (208) 459-5141 or by contacting an Admission Counselor.
 The College prefers to collect the information cited here, and then meet with the student.
 This meeting may occur when the student is on campus for summer orientation.

 - Students are encouraged to establish positive working relationships with their professors regarding the development and implementation of their accomodations, including differences in opinions.
 Should the student and professor be unable to reach an agreement on how the accommodations will be implemented in the class, the student is encouraged to seek out the Learning Support and Disability Services Department to help facilitate a mutual decision.
 The College of Idaho has an established procedure for a student to file a grievance if they feel all issues have not been resolved satisfactorily.
-Forms may be obtained by contacting the Learning Support and Disability Services Department at 459-5683 or emailing email@example.com.
+Forms may be obtained by contacting the Learning Support and Disability Services Department at 459-5141 or emailing [email protected].

 NOTE: The College will not ignore or excuse behavioral manifestations (in conflict with College expectations or code of conduct) resulting from such disorders.
 The College holds all students to the same standards of performance and behaviors.